Rashaad01/AM10-data-visualization/Final_Project/README.md

 ## RECOMMENDATIONS
 We made key recommendations across the three key areas:

 1) Service Delivery and Customer Satisfaction: Olist must focus on tailored delivery services for Rio de Janeiro and other low delivery performance areas.
-2)
+Given the instrumentality of health & beauty products in driving revenue, Olist must provide a priority delivery service for that cateogry.

+2) Customer Purchase Behavior: Olist must invest in categories with high repeat purchase rate but low penetration while encouraging vouchers and cross-category recommendations to incentivise repeat purchases.​

+3) Plaform Ease of Use: Olist must re-create a more intuitive category hierarchy to ease navigation.​ Additionally, delivery and product reviews to improve clarity on true product quality.